 It’s neither male nor female, and if it’s found close to other planets in a natal chart, it tends to take on their qualities, thus strengthening them.
 When it’s joined with a feminine planet, it becomes feminine, and vice versa.
 Its own nature is cold and dry and tends toward sadness.
 With good planets it becomes good, and with evil – evil.

-According to vedic astrology, however, Mercury is a benefic when not conjuncting any planets.
+According to Vedic astrology, however, Mercury is benefic when not in conjunction with any planets.

-It’s Mercury (Hermes) that is shown carrying caduceus.
+It’s Mercury (Hermes) that is shown carrying the caduceus.